loot/loot/CONTRIBUTING.md

 ### Updating an existing translation

+If you're using Weblate to contribute translations, you can skip these instructions.

 #### Translating the Installer

 1. Open `resources/l10n/<locale>/LC_MESSAGES/installer.islu` in your favourite text editor, where `<locale>` is your language's POSIX locale code.